JoniColeman/gwas_scripts/README.md

 --out $root_common
 ```

-This assumes no updates were made, otherwise modify the --bfile command to point to that file (e.g. $root_updated_names)
+This assumes no updates were made, otherwise modify the --bfile command to point to that file (e.g. $root_updated_names).

 #####Filter for call rate iteratively